Author Information

 • Scholarship: Given the purpose of the book, is the documentation adequate and appropriate?
 Is the scholarship sound and up to date?
 Discuss any weaknesses.

 • Editing: Does the manuscript need content editing?
-Is that editing minor or extensive?
-Will the copy editing for grammar, spelling, documentation, etc., be minor or extensive?
+Should that editing be minor or extensive?
+Will the copyediting for grammar, spelling, documentation, etc., be minor or extensive?

 • Special features: Please note any suggestions regarding illustrations, appendices, and other supporting features that would make the work more accessible to readers.

 • Revisions: If applicable, please provide suggestions for major revisions.
-Minor revisions may be noted on the manuscript.
+Minor revisions may be noted in the manuscript if desired.

 • Summary: Briefly describe both the manuscript’s strengths and weaknesses.